sjsikora/Hour-of-Code/README.md

 As a challenge to myself and my friends, I have committed to 100 days of coding for an hour.
 Here is a log of my day by day and the progress I make:

+### Day 11 2/14/23

+Finished up my vocal math program, may need to expand the database if it was going to go into something real.
+Think my next project should be some varations of chess rather than an app.
+Will check working on this later.

 ### Day 10 2/13/23

 Missed another day.
 But today kept working on the app.
 Mostly just following along with a guide on how to make users login.
 Think I actually might just skip to the backend.
 I really don't like front end work, and swift, although it may not be, just feels so messy to me.